 The Akshaya Patra Foundation is a not-for-profit organisation feeding millions of underserved children in India.
-We are committed to eradicating two most critical issues - hunger and malnutrition among children by implementing the Mid-Day Meal Programme in government schools and government-aided schools.
+We are committed to eradicating two most critical issues - hunger and malnutrition among children by implementing the PM Poshan Abhiyaan (formerly known as the Mid-Day Meal Programme).
 Carrying out the world’s largest feeding programme, Akshaya Patra aims to not only fight hunger but also bring children to school.

-In Telangana – a southeastern state in India, we have a centralised kitchen in the capital city - Hyderabad which reaches out to 62,020 children in 463 schools.
+In Telangana – a south-eastern state in India, we have four centralised kitchens which currently feed 1,18,643 children in 3,187 schools.

 Our Kitchens in Telangana